brianna-huang/syntax-terror/README.md

 Our web application is motivated by the universal love for movies!
 It challenges film lovers with a game feature to test their knowledge of movies, actors, and directors.
 To provide a tailored experience to each user, the site also includes movie information and recommendations.

+NOTE: we are using the template for Swiftify (HW #2) provided to us by our instructors.

 To install dependencies, run:

 ```